justin0979/devconfig/README.md

 ## "Base" Development Envrionments

-<sub>(Some of the comments towards the bottom might be out of date, haven't had a chance to check test them since updating to webpack v5)</sub>
+<sub>(Some of the comments towards the bottom might be out of
+date)</sub>

 Light weight development environment.
 This is just for a quick install & run and is easily configurable with webpack and babel.
 Webpack is <strong>not</strong> set up for production in some branches.

+#### Select An Setup from Below

+Then just copy and paste the `git clone` for that single branch.

 <details>